Fraunces Tavern, Manhattan and US

 Well that is what I have to share.
 Muchas gracias to all the fine folks in the beach community of Guasacate y Las Salinas, Nicaragua.

-Northern Costa Ricas ‘Hot Grill’ – Sal & Fuego
+Northern Costa Ricas Sal & Fuego

-Recently I spent a few days in Playas del Coco in northern Costa Rica before entering Nicaragua.
-I found a room named ‘Casa Maria and Mario’ and was happy I stayed there.
+Recently I spent a few days in Playas Del Coco in northern Costa Rica before entering Nicaragua.
+I found a room named ‘Casa Maria and Mario’ and was very happy I stayed there.
 Maria couldn’t have been a nicer lady and made sure I was comfortable there.
-Another discovery was an excellent restaurant called Sal & Fuego.
+Another discovery was an excellent restaurant in town called Sal & Fuego.

 The town offers a number places to eat on the main street but what I discovered by walking up one of the side streets was a real find.
 Most folks are on the main strip so it gets quieter when you leave the main drag which was the case of this well put together restaurant I discovered.
 The sign in front read Sal & Fuego and the master chef, Arturo, and his helper, Sebastian, were warmly greeting guests, serving drinks and proudly displaying their tomahawk steaks.

 Arturo is a native that learned BBQ techniques in a place known for great beef and meat cooking skills, Argentina, where he became an expert in South American meat cuts.
-He is now a youthful 50 years old, an awesome chef and great host of a fine restaurant located a short walk from the beach.
+He is now a youthful 50 years old, an awesome chef, restaurant owner and gracious host of a fine restaurant located a short walk up the hill.

-Both Arturo and Sebastian will make you feel right at home and ensure that you have everything you need.
+Both Arturo and Sebastian are attentive and will make you feel right at home ensuring that you have everything you need.

-If you find yourself in Playas del Coco and are looking for an excellent dinner with a group of friends then you will need to wander up one of the side streets in Playas del Coco to discover the best steakhouse around, Sal & Fuego.
+If you find yourself in Playas Del Coco and are looking for an excellent dinner with a group of friends then you will need to wander up one of the side streets in Playas del Coco to discover the best steakhouse around, Sal & Fuego.

 Gracias Arturo y Sebastian.
 Pura Vida.